seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 **METELLUS CIMBER**
 Is there no voice more worthy than my own
-To sound more sweetly in great Caesar’s ear
+To sound more sweetly in great Caesar's ear
-For the repealing of my banish’d brother?
+For the repealing of my banish'd brother?

 **BRUTUS**
 I kiss thy hand, but not in flattery, Caesar;